SamvelMakaryan/Trees/AVL/README.md

-Simple implementation of self balancing tree AVL implemented in c++.
+Simple implementation of self balancing tree AVL implemented in C++.